-CAUTION: Depending on configuration (such as suspension height or wheel selection), your vehicle's liftgate can open up to approximately 7.5 feet (2.3 meters) high.
+CAUTION: Depending on configuration (such as suspension height or wheel selection), your vehicle's liftgate can open up to approximately 2.3 meters high.
 See Adjusting Liftgate Opening Height on page 33 to adjust the liftgate height and prevent it from coming into contact with low ceilings or other objects.